ErikSenn/intro-to-r-2024/README.md

 |14:15 - 15:30|Working with data|

 ## Credits
-All credits for the contents of the course go to [Prof. Ph.D.
+Credits for the contents of the course go to [Prof. Ph.D.
 Ulrich Matter](https://umatter.github.io/).
+Credits for the slides go to [Jonathan Chassot](https://jldc.ch/)